ntesmail/shark-angular2/README.md

 #### 3) if you want to use [ngc] and [rollup], Edit rollup configuration (rollup-config.js)

-You have to use CommonJS rollup plugin, which you should be using anyway due to RxJS.
-If for some reason not, install it:
+You have to use CommonJS rollup plugin.

 ```bash
 npm install rollup-plugin-commonjs --save --dev
 ```

-Then you have to import the CommonJS plugin, include it in the plugins array and add ng2-bootstrap to the list of modules:
+Then you have to import the CommonJS plugin, include it in the plugins array and add shark-angular2 to the list of modules:

 ```javascript
 ...